-Details can be found at: Information on Slough Early Help
+Details can be found at: Information on Hillingdon Early Help/Stronger Families Hub

-If early help is appropriate, support is requested through a Stronger Families Hub referral form which is sent to Hillingdon Stronger Families Hub through the portal.
+If early help is appropriate, support is requested through a Referral through the portal which is one to Hillingdon Children's Services.
 The case should be kept under constant review and consideration given to a referral to Social Care if the child's situation does not appear to be improving.